RaGS: Unleashing 3D Gaussian Splatting from 4D Radar and Monocular Cues for 3D Object Detection: Related Work

 3D Gaussian Splatting (GS) has emerged as a key technique for real-time 3D scene reconstruction.
 Initially introduced as a faster alternative to neural radiance fields for rendering, GS has extended to tasks like non-rigid motion \cite{DeformableGS}, large-scale environments \cite{Drivinggaussian}, and multi-modal fusion with LiDAR-camera \cite{TCLC-GS, SplatAD} or radar-only inputs \cite{RadarSplat}.

 Despite these advancements, current GS applications are predominantly in dense prediction tasks, such as rendering or occupancy prediction \cite{Gaussianformer}.
-However, its potential for 3D object detection remains largely unexplored, even though the task's sparse nature inherently aligns with Gaussian flexibility.
+However, its potential for 3D object detection remains largely unexplored, even though the sparse nature of detection task inherently aligns with Gaussian flexibility.
 While NeRF-based approaches \cite{Nerf-det, Mononerf} use volumetric representations for 3D detection, GS offers advantages like faster rendering and better integration with detection pipelines.

 In this work, we leverage GS for sparse object modeling and scene perception.
-Unlike traditional BEV grid models that rely on fixed anchors for feature sampling, our method utilizes GS to enable dynamic feature aggregation by adaptively refining Gaussian positions towards targets.
+Unlike traditional BEV grid models that rely on fixed anchors for feature sampling, our method utilizes GS to enable dynamic feature aggregation by adaptively refining Gaussian positions towards targets, which perfectly aligns with the 3DGS foreground fitting insight pioneered by indoor models (3DGS-DET \cite{3DGS-DET}, Gaussian-Det \cite{Gaussian-Det}), although RaGS is designed for outdoor environments.